-The Cadzow cattle are the remaining fold descended from the white cattle that roamed wild in the Caledonian Forest, with populations established in these ancient woods that at one time stretched from the west coast over to Blair Atholl.
-When the Romans arrived in Britain they wrote of these wild white cattle.
+The Cadzow Cattle are a remaining fold descended from the predominantly white cattle that roamed wild in the original Caledonian Forest, from the west coast over to Blair Atholl.
+When the Romans arrived in Britain they wrote of these wild cattle.
 They followed seasonal grazing, roaming freely, until the ‘enclosures’ when land reform brought in fenced lands.
-With their fine stature, white coat and distinctive black muzzle, the cattle have quite a presence with great charisma, so were popular on estates where they could be admired – although there were also tales of their wild behaviour!
+With their fine stature, the cattle have quite a presence with great charisma, so were popular on estates where they could be admired – although there were also tales of their wild behaviour!

 The distinctive white coats have been favoured; with black muzzles, ears, feet and horn tips but today they also allow the black colours to prevail, reflecting the original British auroch DNA.
 They also have a gene for being polled.
 Genetically linked to Highlanders and Galloway, there have a remarkable genetic distance from any domestic breeds.
 There are also marked differences between the Cadzow, Chillingham and White Park cattle of England, and the Cadzow are significantly larger.

 The Duke of Hamilton is custodian of this exceptionally rare breed, as were his forefathers before him.
 Sometimes described in old text as the Hamilton cattle, a small fold is kept on display in Chatelherault Country Park.
 Each year 7-9 from Lennoxlove are slaughtered, butchered and sent to customers in UK, Belgium and Germany.
 The Duke of Hamilton’s Cadzow cattle are extremely rare – currently 25 cows, with 18 calving (2021).